A 501(c)(3) non-profit funded by the International Baccalaureate & the Ashoka Foundation.

 Founded by Sahib Kaur, MYP Innovator Award recipient, IB student, daughter of immigrants.

 The International Baccalaureate (IB) is the global leader in international education.
 Our programmes empower school-aged students to take ownership in their own learning and help them develop future-ready skills to make a difference and thrive in a world that changes fast (IBO).

 Ashoka identifies and supports the world's leading social entrepreneurs, learns from the patterns in their innovations, and mobilizes a global community that embraces these new frameworks to build an "everyone a changemaker world" (Ashoka).

-16% of US adults are digitally illiterate; for immigrants, the number is 36%.
+16% of US adults are digitally illiterate; underprivileged Americans are overrepresented in this statistic and for immigrants, the number is 36%.
 This lack of digital skills hinders their career and earning potential.

-Although local governments do provide some classes on computer basics, it is not targeted towards immigrants and nor do they teach skills to establishing a digital presence to help them maximize their income and business.
+Although local governments do provide some classes on computer basics, it is not targeted towards immigrants and underprivileged Americans, and nor do they teach skills to establishing a digital presence to help them maximize their income and business.

 The sarbat initiative will

 Train them on the basics of computer literacy: how to use computers, basic programs like Microsoft Office, effectively utilize email, avoid online fraud, build an online presence, and how to use the internet to maximize their income potential and career.